codelingo/docs/docs/concepts/tenets.md

 }
 ```

-As in the [empty block statements](/comparison/ast/#empty-block-statements) example, to express the pattern in CLQL, the tenet author only needs to express conditions in the VisitElement body:
+As in the [empty block statements example below](#empty-block-statements), to express the pattern in CLQL, the tenet author only needs to express conditions in the VisitElement body:

 ```clql
 cs.element: